 Define Your Solution

 Define what you want to offer with your on-demand app.
 Every industry is swarming with such service apps.
-How to build an on demand app that is different from others in the same industry?
+How to create an on demand app that is different from others in the same industry?

 Let’s look at two successful on-demand apps functioning in the same industry: GrubHub and Postmates.